Joseph (Genesis): Family reunited

 Joseph recognized by his brothers, 1863 painting by Léon Pierre Urbain Bourgeois.

-Judah appealed to the Vizier begging that Benjamin be released and that he be enslaved in his stead, because of the silver cup found in Benjamin's sack.
 The Vizier broke down into tears.
 He could not control himself any longer and so he sent the Egyptian men out of the house.
 Then he revealed to the Hebrews that he was in fact their brother, Joseph.
 He wept so loudly that even the Egyptian household heard it outside.
 The brothers were frozen and could not utter a word.
 He brought them closer and relayed to them the events that had happened and told them not to fear, that what they had meant for evil, God had meant for good.
 Then he commanded them to go and bring their father and his entire household into Egypt to live in the province of Goshen, because there were five more years of famine left.
 So Joseph supplied them Egyptian transport wagons, new garments, silver money, and twenty additional donkeys carrying provisions for the journey.